 For more topics on recovery phases, see below:

-2. Send a SMALL Amount to Your New Wallet
+2. Send a SMALL Amount TO and FROM Your New Wallet

 Imagine you're sending all your cryptocurrency to a new wallet for the first time.
 You check the balance on your new wallet only to see a zero balance.
 You'd freak out right?
 Absolutely.
 You realized you made a typo in the address you sent it to.
 Uh oh.

-Test your new wallet by first sending a very small transaction and confirming that transaction (minus fees) reached your wallet balance.
-(It might not be instant as it might take some time for the transaction to go through, so be patient)
+Set your wallet to receive its first transaction and test it by first sending a very small transaction and confirming that transaction (minus fees) reached your wallet balance.
+(It might not be instant as it might take some time for the transaction to go through, so be patient).

-This not only confirms you're using your wallet and making transactions correctly, but it gives you the confidence you know what you're doing without the stress and anxiety.
+This not only confirms you're using your wallet and making transactions correctly, but it gives you the confidence you know what you're doing (both sending and receiving transactions) without the stress and anxiety.

 If you make a mistake, it's only an inconsequential amount lost and you're able to learn from your mistake to ensure it never happens again.

 After you confirm that small transaction made it to your wallet and you see it on your balance, the next step is to erase your wallet.

 Remember, your recovery phrase is your wallet.
 As long as you have that, you have your cryptocurrency.

 You want to erase your wallet to test that you can recover your wallet using your recovery phrase.
 Again with only a small amount on your wallet, it's an inconsequential amount to lose if you make a mistake.